sakshi1482005/RefAI-V2/README.md

 supabase/migrations/202607250002_student_profile_fields.sql
 ```

-The final two migrations are additive and safe to rerun.
-They ensure the
+The last two migrations are additive and safe to rerun.

-existing `student_profiles` table contains:
+They ensure `student_profiles` contains:

 ```text
 branch